-Creswick is a town on the edge of a significant transformation when the Creswick Trails project opens in 2025.
-This has the capacity to transform the town's role to a regional and national tourism and major events destination based around the world-class mountain bike and recreation trails.
+The new Djuwang Baring Creswick Trails have the capacity to transform the town's role to a regional and national tourism and major events destination based around the world-class mountain bike and recreation trails.
 Building on this opportunity will be a key focus of the structure plan to ensure the benefits flow to local residents and the economy.